-The Ragas have their Vadi note in the first part of the octave, vig S R G M or S R G M P are called Poorvanga Vadi Raga.
-They are usually sung from 12 noon to 12 mid-night.
-Vadi of Komal is G. It is in the first part, so Kamaj is called Poorvana Vadi Raga.
+The Ragas have their own Vadi note.
+If it is on the first part of the octave, vig S R G M or S R G M P are called Poorvanga Vadi Raga.
+They are usually sung from 12 noon to 12 mid-nights.
+It is in the first part, so Kamaj is called Vadi Raga.